OfficeDev/PHP-App-for-SharePoint/README.md

 	- Title - PHP App for SharePoint
 	- App Domain - localhost
 	- Redirect URI - https://localhost/phpappweb/index.php
-3. Copy the Client Id, and Client Secret values and store for future reference.
+3. Copy the values and store for future reference.
 You'll need them to update the configuration and app manifest files.
 4. Click Create.

 ### Update the configuration file